-Santorini, as a famous stop for cruise ships, but also connected by ferry to the Greek mainland and with its airport to the rest of the world, experienced the effects of pandemic very concretely.
+Santorini, as a famous stop for cruise ships, but also connected by ferry to mainland Greece and with its airport to the rest of the world, experienced the effects of pandemic very concretely.

 I traveled to the island in June 2020, before Greece fully opened its ports and airports for international arrivals.
 Embarking on a ferry in Piraeus, with other 50-ish passengers, felt surreal.
 On a boat that could welcome 2.500 passengers, a member of staff was showing instructions for putting a life vest on to a practically empty deck.
 A dozen of us watching him in this lonely procedure in the case of an emergency.
 Help yourself before helping others!
 Others – who’s that?

 Upon arrival in Thira port, the disembarkation point for all Santorini travelers coming over sea, taxi and minivan transfer to further destinations were the only options.
 Buses stopped operating.
 There were simply not enough people to serve.
 Even the renters, usually pushing to sell you their rooms, were absent.